15r10nk/inline-snapshot/docs/categories.md

 ### Trim

-This changes are made when parts of the snapshots are removed which are no longer needed, or if limits can be reduced.
+These changes are made when parts of the snapshots are removed which are no longer needed, or if limits can be reduced.

 <div class="grid" markdown>